cozy/cozy-stack/docs/konnectors-workflow.md

 POST /konnectors/trainline HTTP/1.1
 ```

-6 - the Store then uses an intent to know which app can configures this konnector:
+6 - the Store then uses an intent to know which app can configure this konnector:

 ```javascript
 cozy.intents.start("REDIRECT", "io.cozy.accounts", {